rosamant/DTW-G-Cubed/README.md

 The repository contains the R scripts for the DTW calculations performed and presented for the Paleoceanography and Paleoclimatology paper on the methodology of DTW custom technique.

+Figure 6 can be reproduced using the `U1463_U1464_DTW.R` file.
+This file contains the DTW calculations using 5 different step patterns and 3 windowing functions, followed by the codes to create the plot.
+The script contains the calculation of RMSE and the codes to reproduce Supplementary Figure 1.

-Figure 4 can be reproduced using the `Picard1-U1464-StepPatterns.R` file.
-This file contains the DTW calculations using 4 different step patterns, followed by the codes to create the plot.
+Figure 7 can be reproduced using the `U1464_U1482_DTW.R` file.
+This file contains the DTW calculations using 5 different step patterns and 3 windowing functions, followed by the codes to create the plot.
+The script contains the calculation of RMSE and the codes to reproduce Supplementary Figure 3.

-The `Picard1-U1464-WindowSize.R` file contains codes to create Figure 5 and Supplementary Figures 1 & 2.
-Figure 5 is created using window size = 2000.
-Supplementary Figures 1 & 2 are created with window sizes - 500 & 1000.
-Standard `Asymmetric P1` step pattern is used to perform DTW and the codes to plot individual figures are provided in the same file.

-To reproduce Supplementary Figures 3 to 6, use files `Picard1-Finucane1-Preliminary.R`, `Picard1-Angel2-Preliminary.R`, `Picard1-Goodwyn2-Preliminary.R`, and `Picard1-Goodwyn6-Preliminary.R`.
-DTW calculation and corresponding plot are available in the same R scripts.

 To reproduce Figures 8 to 11, run the `Custom_Step_Pattern.R` file first.
 To plot Figure 8, first use the `Picard1-Angel2-DTW.R` file to compute DTW with the standard step pattern and then with the customized 'Stratigraphy-optimized' step pattern and 'Knowledge-based' windowing function.
 Individual plots can be created using the codes within the same file.
+Before running the density plot, run the `CompareWindowBorders` to create the customized window borders.
 To reproduce Figure 8, use `Picard1-Angel2-Plot.R`.

 Follow the same procedure for Angel-2 and Minilya-1 sites.

 To create Figure 11, run the `Picard1-Angel2-Minilya1-Whitetail1-Plot.R` file to create the plot.

-To create Figure 3 of the standard and knowledge-based window, make sure to run the entire script of `Picard1-Minilya1-DTW.R` file.
+To create Figure 4 of the standard and knowledge-based window, make sure to run the entire script of `Picard1-Minilya1-DTW.R` file.
 This performs DTW with customized step pattern and windowing function.
 Also, run the `CompareWindowBorders` to create the customized window borders.
 Then, run the `CustomWindow.R` file.

 ## License